Dworshak State Park

 Dworshak State Park is a public recreation area covering 850 acre along the western shore of Dworshak Reservoir north of Orofino in Clearwater County, Idaho, United States.
 The state park comprises three units: Freeman Creek, Three Meadows Group Camp, and Big Eddy Lodge and Marina.
 There are opportunities for boating, fishing, camping, swimming, water-skiing, and hiking in the park.

 Wildlife

-The residential animals that inhabit this state park are deer, kokanee, osprey, black crappie, bass, trout and bald eagles.
+Animals that inhabit this state park are deer, kokanee, osprey, black crappie, bass, trout and bald eagles.

+Climate

+Dworshak's climate is classified as Warm-summer Mediterranean climate (Köppen Csa).
+Among them, the annual average temperature is 51.7 F, the hottest month in July is 72.2 F, and the coldest month is 33.3 F in December.
+The annual precipitation is 26.10 in, of which November is the wettest with 3.23 in, while August is the driest with only 0.68 in.
+The extreme temperature throughout the year ranged from -22 F on January 21, 1937 to 118 F on July 28, 1934.